Dumbbell-Only Workout Program for Beginners

 The Basics

 • Protein: Aim for 1.6 to 2.2g per kg of bodyweight daily.
 This is the most important dietary variable for anyone doing resistance training.
+Browse our macro-friendly recipes for simple meals that keep your protein on track.

 • Calories: A small surplus of 200 to 300 calories above maintenance supports muscle building.
 If fat loss is the primary goal, eat in a small deficit while keeping protein high.
 Use our free macro calculator to find your number.